Updated: Jul 19

 "As soon as you commit to growth and change, you will be tested!!
 Be ready!" ~ Tony Gaskins

 The reward is often exponential!
-Once that door is open, brace yourself because life has ways of throwing obstacles your way to teach you to continue to level up and grow!
-We may fight to keep things the same and familiar, but life always brings on new challenges and experiences.
+Once that door is open, brace yourself because life has ways of throwing obstacles to teach you to continue to level up and grow!
+We may fight to keep things the same and familiar, but life always brings new challenges and experiences.

-I bring up this point because my self growth started with picking up a paint brush and this act lead to learning to believe in myself and the power of my own unique creativity.
-When I embraced my own creative power, I grew in many ways.
+I bring up this point because my self-growth started with picking up a paintbrush, and this act leads to learning to believe in myself and the power of my unique creativity.
+When I embraced my creative power, I grew in many ways.
 That same creative energy is now at play.
-I am totally stepping out of my comfort zone once again by creating this blog and social media platforms.
+I am stepping out of my comfort zone once again by creating this blog and social media platforms.

-Self growth can take many forms in our lives.
+Self-growth can take many forms in our lives.
 My creativity is what has helped me grow.
-And I intend to continue using this power to help others by empowering them to also take ownership of their creativity; to be fearless in the pursuit of what makes them happy; and to embrace change and the unknown.
+And I intend to continue using this power to help others by empowering them to take ownership of their creativity, be fearless in the pursuit of what makes them happy, and embrace change and the unknown.
 I believe that we never truly stop learning.
-And there will always be room for self improvement and growth.
+And there will always be room for self-improvement and growth.

-What do you often do to help yourself push through self doubt?
+What do you often do to help yourself push through self-doubt?

-The Primed Canvas is now prepped and ready!
+The Primed Canvas is prepped and ready!
 Are you ready?!

-**Disclaimer: This information is not intended to be clinical advice and/or treatment.
-The content on this blog is meant for educational purposes and to create self awareness of mental health/ art therapy related topics.
-This information is by no means a substitute for therapy.**
+Disclaimer: This information is not intended to be utilized as a form of self-help, personal clinical advice, diagnosis, or treatment.
+The content on this blog is meant for educational purposes and to provide clinical art therapy directives/resources for trained mental health professionals.
+This information is by no means a substitute for therapy.